ayushraaaj/scaleup/API.md

 **Validation Rules:**

-- `availability`: Required, array of date objects
+- `availability`: Required array of date objects
-- Each date must be unique
+- Each `date`: Valid ISO date
-- `slots`: Required, array of 1-10 time slots
+- `slots`: Required non-empty array
+- Each `slots.*.startTime` / `slots.*.endTime`: Required, `HH:mm` format

+Additional checks in the controller:

 - `startTime` must be before `endTime`
-- Minimum slot duration: 30 minutes
+- Slots for the same date must not overlap

 **Response (200):**